This is example 4. This example demonstrates the following:

 example 2 except that we call

-function with the EyeVec object and client data struct.
+the processInput() function with the EyeVec object and client data struct.

 static int inputLoop(EyeVec* eyevec, ClientData* clientdata)